Brendonchenhao/311/lab3/lab3_template_de1soc/README.md

 averaging every 256 absolute values of samples.
 Division by 256, because that is the power of 2, can be done very simply by discarding log2(256) bits from the sum.

+### Notes
+1. get the sound sample from somewhere
+2. save the value to a register (the value is absolute)
+3. divide the sum by 256, or log2(256)

 ## Task 3
 Every time we do this division by 256, the PicoBlaze